Odds of settling US-EU trade rifts? Hope may outrun progress | Business

 Complicating the political calculus for Biden is that US labour unions and steel and aluminum producers — some of them concentrated in states important to Democratic election prospects — want to maintain the tariffs on the imported metals to help keep prices up.
 A key reason is that China, which churns out more than half the world's steel, has contributed to an oversupply that has otherwise kept global prices down.

 Demonstrating a united US-EU challenge to China's aggressive policies could strengthen the trans-Atlantic negotiating leverage.
-But Malmström said she is skeptical about whether the EU is eager to join the United States to face up to China and force a reckoning over its trade practices.
+But Malmstrom said she is sceptical about whether the EU is eager to join the United States to face up to China and force a reckoning over its trade practices.

+The Trump administration's imposition of tariffs on $360 billion of Chinese goods came against the backdrop of a roiling conflict over the predatory tactics that China is widely accused of deploying to try to supplant America's global technological dominance.

 Critics, including Biden, had lambasted Trump for alienating would-be allies like the EU instead of enlisting them to help challenge Beijing.
 For now, though, Biden hasn't called off Trump's trade war against China.